Residency at Mountain Cloud

 Residency at Mountain Cloud provides an immersive Zen experience that includes:

-- Participation in Mountain Cloud’s weekly Dharma talks and evening meditations
+- Weekly Dharma talks and evening meditations

 - An open schedule for other work, personal projects, and community